PerformanC/NodeLink/README.md

 To fix this issue, you must login to your Google/YouTube account.
 The proccess of retrieving the neccessary information is explained in [config.js](config.js) file.

+### node: bad option: --openssl-legacy-provider

+This error happens when you are using an outdated version of Node.js.
+To fix this issue, you must update your Node.js version to the latest version.

+You can also remove the `--openssl-legacy-provider` flag from the `package.json` file if you wish to use an older version of Node.js.

 ## Support

 Any question or issue related to NodeLink or other PerformanC projects can be can be made in [PerformanC's Discord server](https://discord.gg/uPveNfTuCJ).